Hummel Sheet Music and Biography

 There are places, mostly within the second movement, it is believed that Weidinger changed the music because of the execution of the instrument.
 It is unknown whether this was in agreement with Hummel.

-He toured around Europe with his father for four years as a child prodigy, then proceeded to London where Haydn wrote a symphony for the young pianist.
-Hummel performed it in Hanover Square Rooms in the presence of Haydn.
+Hummel toured around Europe with his father for four years as a child prodigy, then proceeded to London where Haydn wrote a symphony for the young pianist.
+Johann performed the symphony in the Hanover Square Rooms in the presence of Haydn.

-On his return to Vienna he was taught by Haydn who also taught a young Beethoven.
+When he returned to Vienna, Johann received lessons from Haydn who also taught a young Beethoven.

-Franz Schubert dedicated his last three sonatas to Hummel, but by the time they were published both composers had died and they were dedicated to the active Robert Schumann.
+Franz Schubert dedicated his last three sonatas to Hummel.
+However, by the time they were published both composers had died and they were dedicated to Robert Schumann instead.

-On music-scores.com we have Johann Hummel Sheet Music for you to download.
+On music-scores.com we have a selection of Johann Nepomuk Hummel sheet music in PDF format for you to download.